MaxwellCalkin/llm-circuit-visualizer/architecture.md

 ## Technical Challenges and Solutions

-### Challenge: Accessing Neuron Activations
+-### Challenge: Accessing Neuron Activations
-- Solution: Use OpenAI's API with special parameters to request activation data
+- Solution: Use specialized API endpoints (OpenAI or TransformerLens) to request activation data
 - Alternative: Implement a simplified model of activation patterns if direct access is limited

 ### Challenge: Performance with Large Neural Networks